athomasoriginal/com.betweentwoparens/src/pages/blog-posts/004-reloadable-code.md

       <a href="#full-savage-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="what-hmr">
       Two points here: <strong>First,</strong> <code class="gatsby-code-text">HMR</code> is not specific to ClojureScript.
 It can be done in JavaScript, C++ etc.  I am only referencing ClojureScript because that is the focus of this article.
 These techiques can be shared 1:1 with JavaScript, but I have not tried yet.  <strong>Second,</strong> When I said that app state is exactly where we left it, this is <i>only</i> true when you setup your reloadable code to work this way.
-I write about this in the <a class="blog-post__link" href="#managing-app-state">Managing App State</a> section of this post.
+I write about this in the <a class="blog-content__link" href="#managing-app-state">Managing App State</a> section of this post.
       <a href="#what-hmr-ref" aria-label="Back to content">↩</a>
     </li>
     <li id="build-tools">